In November 28, 2001 the Supreme Court of India passed an order stating:

-"We direct the State Governments/Union Territories to implement the Mid-Day Meal Scheme by providing every child in every Government and Government-assisted Primary School with a prepared mid-day meal."
+"We direct the State Governments/Union Territories to implement the Mid-Day Meal Scheme by providing every child in every Government and Government assisted Primary School with a prepared mid-day meal."

-In order to successfully carry out this mandate, each State Government then started its own Mid-day Meal programme.
+In order to successfully carry out this mandate, each State Government then started its own Mid-Day Meal programme.
 Initiated by the Government of Karnataka, Akshara Dasoha is one such scheme in place.

-Once started, the challenge which now faced the Government was one of successful implementation.
-As the guidelines for the NP-NPSE, 2006 state, wherever possible, the Government would:
+Once started, one challenge that the Government faced now was that of successful implementation.
+As the guidelines for the NP-NSPE, 2006 state, wherever possible, the Government would:

-‘mobilize community support and promoting public-private partnership for the programme’

-Voluntary organisations such as Akshaya Patra are therefore encouraged to set up operations wherever possible.
-They act as the implementing arm of the government.
+‘mobilize community support and promote public-private partnership for the programme.’Not-for-profits, such as Akshaya Patra, are therefore encouraged to set up operations and they act as the implementing arm of the Government.

-‘The recognition of the role of voluntary agencies in partnering government initiatives by the Centre may have had some influence in the initiatives taken by the Government of Karnataka to bring several NGOs into major government sponsored programmes’
+‘The recognition of the role of voluntary agencies in partnering Government initiatives by the Centre may have had some influence in the initiatives taken by the Government of Karnataka to bring several NGOs into major Government sponsored programmes’

 ---Karnataka Human Development Report, 2005

 In fact, as the Karnataka Human Development Report 2005 explains, the Government of Karnataka was the ‘first to take this step’ of involving NGOs in development programmes.
 The report states that this ‘involvement of the NGOs in multilateral/bilateral programmes, raises the level of co-operations to another level.
-The NGOs become not only implementers; they also find a place in designing and managing programmes together with government at all levels.’
+The NGOs become not only implementers; they also find a place in designing and managing programmes together with Government at all levels.’

 This pioneering move, by the Government of Karnataka, to make NGOs the implementing arm of the Government has been one of the major reasons for its success in attaining the goals of the programme.
 The achievements of these private-public partnerships have even influenced the Central Government.
-By setting up and encouraging private-public partnerships, the government is successfully leveraging the skills and resources of the private sector for the greater good.
-Today, India's mid-day meal scheme is one of the largest school lunch programme in the world, reaching out to nearly 120 million children in the country.
+By setting up and encouraging private-public partnerships, the Government is successfully leveraging the skills and resources of the private sector for the greater good.
+Today, India's Mid-Day Meal Scheme is one of the largest school lunch programme in the world, reaching out to nearly 120 million children in the country.